JROChub/power_house/docs/book_of_power.md

 18. Should you require cryptographic randomness, handle it outside base crate.
 19. LCG output is not cryptographically secure but sufficient for sum-check demonstration.
 20. Document that assumption in your compliance statement.
-21. For higher security, integrate alternative deterministic randomness with same reproducibility guarantee.
+21. For higher security, integrate alternative deterministic randomness with the same reproducibility guarantee.
 22. When computing challenge values manually, reconstruct LCG by hand using field arithmetic.
 23. Keep tables of LCG outputs for quick reference.
 24. Validate challenge values appear in ledger logs in order; misordering breaks proofs.